• Home

 This enduring pattern of relating to other individuals causes distress or impairment in relationships and can cause difficulty with careers, marriages and overall satisfaction with life.
 Borderline personality disorder, narcissistic personality disorder and avoidant personality disorders are difficult to treat as a result of their rigid approach to life.

-Often times individuals with a personality disorder struggles with depression, anxiety and a variety of other comorbid mental health issues.
-With effective clinical treatment the frequency, duration and pattern of negative behaviors can be adjusted to achieve a healthy outcome.
+Often times individuals with a personality disorder struggle with depression, anxiety and a variety of other comorbid mental health issues.
+With effective clinical treatment new and healthy ways of living can be achieved.

 Select Choices counselors can help with change of life issues in 65 and older age groups.
 Whether you are struggling with a chronic health condition or some transitional anxiety after retirement, Choices counselors can help.
 A variety of interventions can be adapted and adjusted to successfully target depression, anxiety and adjustment issues in older populations.